Create an Okta app integration

-Pick Web as the platform and click Create.
+Select Web Application as the Application type and click Next.

 Note: It is important to choose the appropriate application type for apps that are public clients.
-Failing to do so may result in Okta API endpoints attempting to verify an app's client secret, which public clients aren't designed to have, hence breaking the sign-in or sign-out flow.
+Failing to do so may result in Okta API endpoints attempting to verify an app's client secret, which public clients aren't designed to have, and would break the sign-in or sign-out flow.

 Enter a name for your app integration (or leave the default value).

-Enter values for the Login redirect URI.
+Enter values for the Sign-in redirect URIs.
 This is the callback described in Understand the callback route.
 Add values for local development (for example,

 http://localhost:8080/authorization-code/callback) and production (for example,